qweered/zaneyos/DONE.md

-In reversed-chronological and then in random order:
+# In reversed-chronological and then in random order

+* multihost
 * moved everything to nfh
 * split flake
 * nix-tree
+* devenv + direnv
 * gpg, ssh
 * initrd.systemd
 * perlless (partially done)